Hope this post finds each of you doing okay and without any issues from this weather that has dumped on Middle Tennessee this past weekend.

 I wanted to take a moment and remind you to take the time to look around your home and property for damage to it and/or ways to prevent damage during the thaw.
 To some, this may be old hat.
 But, 2Patriots has inspected many homes over the last few years for people that have moved from areas of the country that aren't used to the snow & ice that we have experienced.

-• I hope this information helps you out.
+I hope this information helps you out.
 Feel free to call me if you have any questions.
 Our office # is 615.790.6233.
-You can also find service professionals on our website.
+You can also find service professionals on

 No comments: